syspack/paks/docs/README.md

  - from @alecbcs - add "trusted" packages repo (tested, signed, etc.)
  - There is eventually going to be a design flaw in installing this if the user doesn't have write to the install location because of spack.
 Ug.
  - Can we have a nightly run to compare sboms for package releases to clair?
+ - create paks metadata spec for container labels?
+Also add spack labels to container

 ## Old Brainstorming